openstack/mistral/doc/source/user/wf_lang_v2.rst

 Defines a delay in seconds that Mistral Engine should wait after a task has completed before starting next tasks defined in *on-success*, *on-error* or *on-complete*.

+**fail-on**

+Defines a condition under which the task will fail, even if the action was completed successfully.

 **timeout**